Surface groups in uniform lattices of some semi-simple groups: Straight surfaces and limit maps

-We have thus deformed our equivariant straight surfaces to an equivariant straight surface with perfect pair of pants for each vertex and trivial gluing parameters, or in other words a perfect surface. \end{proof}
+We have thus deformed our doubled equivariant straight surfaces to an equivariant straight surface with perfect pair of pants for each vertex and perfect gluing parameters, or in other words a perfect surface. \end{proof}